junesirius/junesirius.github.io/_drafts/Writing_Prompts/2024-04-30-SPN-inspiration.md

 The two of them go back to Earth together again.
 HE.

 (≈ prompt 362)

+### **335.5【destiel】S15E09 MoC!Cas becomes demon!Cas**【WIP】

+inspired by 335, the turning to evil part is like Ma'lak Box MoC!Cas → prompt 48

+maybe the whole "turning to demon" is because of MoC, Cas died when he still has MoC and resurrected by Mark and becomes a demon

+somewhere in the process there must be one plot he beats the shit out of Dean and almost kills Dean, just for the S10E22's sake

+one solution to help him stay human, similar to demon trial Crowley, human blood can purify demon, so Dean tries to purify demon!Cas with his blood, making Cas very openly addicted to Dean's blood and express love

+some talk about putting him to Ma'lak Box, divergent from S15E09 monster ending because Dean doesn't put Cas into Ma'lak Box, they won't end up becoming vampires, MoC!Cas help smite so many monsters, he's more powerful/strong than usual (similar to S05E04 Dean seeing the AU ending if he doesn't say yes to Michael, the world becomes that, but his takeaway is to not distance Sam; so S15E09 Sam's takeaway from the AU ending, is they don't put Cas into Ma'lak Box, they'll help him, they can win this monster ending, at least die trying)

+to release the Mark Dean has to do the spell and kill Cas, what if the timing is off, they rely on Mark to resurrect Cas then to remove Mark

+potential solution: split and transfer the Mark to all living souls, the whole human race everyone takes a piece to lock God away, maybe be a little darker and living longer (still morally ambiguous? not all human sign up for this, they're playing God to make the decision for whole human race, distain the whole human race basically, and they don't know it would work before they try, too much risk, they might end up killing all humans, but the alternative is all monster killing all human, practically the same risk; need to think if there's a better solution)

 ### 336.【Crowley】good souls go to Heaven, good demons too